- Oops!Something went wrong.Please try again later.

 Thunberg first rose to prominence last year after the school strikes she held to protest climate change caught on with younger people around the world.

-Last month, she sailed across the Atlantic Ocean in a zero-carbon emission boat to arrive in New York City for the summit, where she urged leaders to make much-needed changes for the sake of the planet.
+In August, she sailed across the Atlantic Ocean in a zero-carbon emission boat to arrive in New York City for the U.N.
+Climate Action Summit, where she urged leaders to make much-needed changes for the sake of the planet.